lealceldeiro/gems/TheJavaModuleSystem/Chapter03/README.md

 ### Annotation processors

 Java 9 suggests to separate by concerns and use `--class-path` or `--module-path` for application JARs and `--processor-path` or `--processor-module-path` for processor JARs.
 For unmodularized JARs, the distinction between the application and processor paths is optional: placing everything on the class path is valid, but for modules it’s binding; processors on the module path won’t be used.

+### Module graph

+In a module graph, modules (as nodes) are connected according to their dependencies (with directed edges).
+The edges are the basis for readability.
+The graph is constructed during module resolution and available at run time via the reflection API.

+### `--add-modules`

+The option `--add-modules ${modules}`, available on `javac` and `java`, takes a comma-separated list of module names and defines them as root modules beyond the initial module.
+(Root modules form the initial set of modules from which the module graph is built by resolving their dependencies).
+This enables users to add modules (and their dependencies) to the module graph that would otherwise not show up because the initial module doesn’t directly or indirectly depend on them.

+The `--add-modules` option has three special values: `ALL-DEFAULT`, `ALL-SYSTEM`, and `ALL-MODULE-PATH`.
+The first two only work at run time and are used for some edge cases.
+The last one can be useful, though: with it, all modules on the module path become root modules, and hence all of them make it into the module graph.

+### `--add-reads`

+The compiler-time and run-time option `--add-reads`*`${module}=${targets}`* adds reads edges from *`${module}`* to all modules in the comma-separated list *`${targets}`*.
+This allows *`${module}`* to access all public types in packages exported by those modules even though it has no requires directives mentioning them.
+If *`${targets}`* includes `ALL-UNNAMED`, *`${module}`* can read the class-path content.

+## Summary

+- Modules come in two forms:
+  * The ones shipped with the Java runtime are *platform modules*.
+They’re merged into a `modules` file in the runtime’s `libs` directory.
+A JDK also holds them in raw form as JMOD files in the `jmods` directory.
+Only `java.base`, the base module, is explicitly known to the module system.
+  * Library, framework, and application developers create *modular* JARs, which are plain JARs containing a *module descriptor* `module-info.class`.
+These are called *application modules*, with the one containing the `main` method being the *initial module*.
+- The module descriptor is compiled from a *module declaration* `module-info.java` that developers (and tools) can edit.
+It defines a module’s properties:
+  * Its name, which should be globally unique due to the reverse-domain naming scheme
+  * Its dependencies, which are stated with `requires` directives that refer to other modules by name
+  * Its API, which is defined by exporting selected packages with `exports` directives
+- Dependency declarations and the *readability* edges the module system is creating from them are the basis for *reliable configuration*.
+It’s achieved by making sure, among other things, that all modules are present exactly once and no dependency cycles exist between them.
+This allows you to catch application-corrupting or crashing problems earlier.
+- Readability edges and package exports together are the basis for *strong encapsulation*.
+Here the module system ensures that only public types in exported packages are accessible and only to modules that read the exporting one.
+This prevents accidental dependencies on transitive dependencies and enables you to make sure outside code can’t easily depend on types you designed as being internal to a module.
+- Accessibility limitations apply to reflection as well.
+- The *application modules*, specified on the module path, and the *platform modules*, contained in the runtime, make up the *universe of observable modules*.
+- Module resolution verifies that the configuration is reliable (all dependencies present, no ambiguities, and so on) and results in the module graph — a close representation within the module system of how we all see artifact dependencies.
+Only modules that make it into the module graph are available at run time.